-CISA issues advisory opinions to help clarify CFATS rules, whenever appropriate, and in the interest of effective administration of the CFATS program.
+The Cybersecurity and Infrastructure Security Agency (CISA) issues advisory opinions to help clarify CFATS rules, whenever appropriate, and in the interest of effective administration of the CFATS program.
 The advisory opinions are often in response to requests from chemical facilities and industry groups.
+Additional CFATS Guidance documents can be found on the CISA Guidance webpage.

 Advisory Opinion 2019-001: Top-Screen Reporting of Theft/Diversion EXP/IEDP Mixtures

-Summary: The Department of Homeland Security (DHS) has received multiple inquiries requesting clarification on the appropriate reporting of theft/diversion mixtures under the Chemical Facility Anti-Terrorism Standards (CFATS) regulation.
-This advisory opinion explains DHS’s interpretation of 6 C.F.R. § 27.204 and Appendix A to the CFATS regulation as requiring facilities possessing threshold quantities of theft/diversion mixtures to report those quantities to DHS.
+Summary: CISA has received multiple inquiries requesting clarification on the appropriate reporting of theft/diversion mixtures under the CFATS regulation.
+This advisory opinion explains CISA's interpretation of 6 CFR § 27.204 and Appendix A to the CFATS regulation as requiring facilities possessing threshold quantities of theft/diversion mixtures to report those quantities to CISA.